earthly/website/blog/_posts/2021-05-21-docker-multistage.md

   COPY  +build/app/build /usr/share/nginx/html
 ```

 ## Conclusion

 While creating Docker images the right way is not a small task, the final outcome does a great deal of good for the speed and security of your application delivery.
 Larger images have a high number of security vulnerabilities that shouldn't be overlooked for the sake of speed.
 The reality is that quality images take time and care.

 The builder pattern has evolved over time in its implementation, with multistage builds coming to the rescue from the tedious steps that previously had to be followed.
+Tools like BuildKit and Earthly further improve on this process.
 Though not foolproof, multistage builds have made it much easier to create optimized images that you can be more pleased and confident to have running in your production environment.